 Financial aid is applied in a first-in, first-applied order and refunds are not generated until the student’s account is paid in full.
 Since refunds are not readily available during the first four weeks, it is advisable to have other personal funds to pay for expenses, such as rent if you are living off campus.

-Until you submit the required paperwork to the Financial Aid Office, your financial aid cannot be approved.
+Until you submit the required paperwork to the Student Financial Services Office, your financial aid cannot be approved.
 You are responsible for paying your bill by the due date, you will be charged a $40 fee to hold your registration.
 Any aid awarded to you after your account is paid in full will be later refunded to you.